aaron-grau/curic/ruby/homeworks/git-workflow-exercises.md

 GitHub uses the email you set in your Git configuration to associate commits to your GitHub account.
 (This is how you get green squares!)

 Test if you have your email set by running `git config --global user.email` in your terminal.
 If it's blank, type `git config --global user.email "example@email.com"` to set it.
+You will only ever need to run this once.
+Git will always use this information for anything you do on your computer.

 ### Initialize git